-If you’re a parent of a teen, you know that late night snacks can become part of the evening routine.
-Check out these 5 healthy snacks for teens at night.
+If you’re a parent of a teen, you know you need some healthy and easy late night snacks for the evening routine.
+Here are 5 easy midnight snacks you can feel good about.

 As the mom of teens (and now young adults), I know that snacking can be a bone of contention with your teen.
 Nearly every night, my 18 year old son comes downstairs for a pre-bedtime snack.
 And if I’m to be honest, it’s not always a “healthy snack.”